 WASHINGTON, D.C. — Congress must take swift action to combat voting misinformation and foreign interference in the November election, according to witnesses who testified this week before the House Subcommittee on Elections.

-“If foreign countries are able to interfere in our elections, it undermines faith in the entire electoral process,” Colorado Secretary of State Jena Griswold said at a virtual hearing Oct.
-6. “When voters doubt the process, they are less likely to participate, which weakens the very nature of our democracy.”
+“If foreign countries are able to interfere in our elections, it undermines faith in the entire electoral process,” Colorado Secretary of State Jena Griswold said at a virtual hearing on Thursday.
+“When voters doubt the process, they are less likely to participate, which weakens the very nature of our democracy.”

 Griswold recently created the Rapid Response Election Security Cyber Unit to fight disinformation in Colorado.
 She previously practiced international anti-corruption law and has worked as a voter protection attorney.